sutormin94/Gyrase_Topo-Seq/README.md

 # Gyrase_Topo-seq

-Exploring gyrase cleavage sites across *E. coli W3110* genome
+Exploring gyrase cleavage sites across the *E. coli* W3110 genome

 DNA-gyrase is a type II topoisomerase that introduces negative superhelicity into topologically closed DNA molecules.
 It operates with two DNA segments - so called G and T.
 During catalysis the enzyme introduces temporal double-stranded break into G-segment, transfers T-segment through it and religates the gap.